yegor256/blog/_drafts/_ui.md

 {% jb_picture_body %}

 **Leaders**.
-I look at what big and famous companies are doing.
+I look at the things that big and famous companies are doing.
 I check the websites I'm using every day to see what is "good" in modern web design:
 [stackoverflow](https://stackoverflow.com),
 [github](https://github.com),
 [apple](https://www.apple.com),
 [amazon](https://www.amazon.com),
 [craigslist](https://www.craigslist.org/) (no kidding), etc.
-I actually pay attention to less than ten websites.
+I actually pay attention to fewer than ten websites.
 They make buttons flat?
-I do them flat.
+I make them flat.
 They make fonts larger?
 I make fonts larger.
 They make the background white, I make it white too.
 I just copy them.
-They know it better anyway.
+They know better anyway.

 **Frameworks**.
 There are [many](https://github.com/troxler/awesome-css-frameworks) of them for